escapin/ElectionManager/deployment/README.md

 ```
 ./stopNginx.sh
 ```
-from the folder `ElectionManager/deployment`
+from both the `ElectionManager/deployment` and `ElectionManager` folders.
-(*not* the script in the folder `ElectionManager', which is only used for the software development).
-This command requires root privileges, too.
+The script in `ElectionManager/deployment` requires root privileges, too.